 3. Storyteller's Daisy Day

-Make a craft , hear a story told by a storyteller (or a creative older troop), and have a snack.
-This event can also be done outdoors, incorporating a short walk or hike to a campsite or clearing where the girls gather to meet the storyteller.
+Make a craft, hear a story told by a storyteller (or a creative older troop), and have a snack.
+This event can also be outdoors, incorporating a short walk or hike to a campsite or clearing where the girls meet the storyteller.
 Make it fun by setting up a large decorated tent or shade structure where the girls can sit and listen to the storyteller.

 Animal stories such as "Bear Snores On," "The Rainforest Grew All Around," or even "The Lorax" are popular with the Daisy girls.
-"The Lorax" is fun for older girls to act out while one reads the story, and the message is a good one.
+"The Lorax" is fun for older girls to act out while reading the story, and the message is good.

 4. Running of the Daisies!

 An active 90 or so minutes of outdoor fun for girls.
 This can be done in rotations of about 20–25 minutes, with about 5 minutes of travel time.
 Try some activities like the following: